gpetho/preverb/Grashchenkov.md

 Thus, using the examples of _-n_ and _-sk_, we observed that Russian adjective suffixes implement the following functions:

-(87) Properties of Russian adjective suffixes:
+(87) Properties of Russian adjective suffixes:<br/>
 a.
-Suffixal markers of adjectival derivation form stems of various part-of-speech affiliations, as well as stems lacking features of any lexical category (borrowings, syntactic complexes);
+Suffixal markers of adjectival derivation form stems of various part-of-speech affiliations, as well as stems lacking features of any lexical category (borrowings, syntactic complexes);<br/>
 b.
-Such markers provide the stems formed with their help the ability to form attributive forms (_-n_, _-sk_);
+Such markers provide the stems formed with their help the ability to form attributive forms (_-n_, _-sk_);<br/>
 c.
-Suffixes are divided into two types depending on the distributional properties that the units formed with their help will possess;
+Suffixes are divided into two types depending on the distributional properties that the units formed with their help will possess;<br/>
 d.
-Suffixes of the first type allow the stems formed with their help to form adverbs, short forms, comparatives, abstract nouns, and evaluative adjectives (_-n_);
+Suffixes of the first type allow the stems formed with their help to form adverbs, short forms, comparatives, abstract nouns, and evaluative adjectives (_-n_);<br/>
 e.
-Suffixes of the second type do not license all the contexts listed above (_-sk_);
+Suffixes of the second type do not license all the contexts listed above (_-sk_);<br/>
 f.
 Derivational suffixes have restrictions on compatibility with stems of a certain type – similar to how syntactic units can only attach certain types of projections (verbal, nominal, etc.), suffixes also impose restrictions on the part-of-speech category of the elements with which they combine.

 At the same time, the role of the suffixes _-n_ and _-sk_ themselves differs: _-n_ can be called a full adjectivizer – it converts the original stem into a new category with all functions available for that category.
 In contrast, _-sk_ is only an attributivizer – it assigns the stem features necessary for use in the function of a modifier, without making the newly formed lexeme a full adjective.
 An important property of adjectival and attributive morphology is the selective ability of suffixes.
 The suffix built on at the next stage "knows" what type of stem from the previous derivation stage it can (or cannot) attach to.